GannettDigital/simulato/docs/_pages/walk-through.md

-Simulato is a model based testing tool to help provide full and variable coverage to different test paths in Presto.
-While designed with Presto in mind, simulato is usable currently with any UI that follows regular javascript/HTML paradigms.
+Simulato is a model based testing tool to help provide full and variable coverage to different test paths in a given UI.
+While designed with a particular internal tool in mind, simulato is usable currently with any UI that follows regular javascript/HTML paradigms.
 In order to affiliate yourself with Simulato, there are a couple of concepts you may want to understand first:

 * Basic Javascript and JSON format
 * Understanding of the DOM structure and HTML Elements (We use chrome devtools to investigate the DOM)